debraysimon/tpxle-doc/docs/B-Feature-Topics/Integrate3PNS_1_C/README.md

 ### 6. Test the downlinlink integration:

 - Login to [Abeeway Device Manager (ADM)][3] with your ThingPark Community Credentials and select your devices.
+Your devices will appear here because you have registered them to the ThingPark platform in step 1.
 - Click on the **_Device Configuration_** tab at the top of the ADM GUI.
 - Click on the drop-dowm menu item at the bottom left of the page and select the **_Start SOS mode_** option.
 - Click on the **_Send Request_** button just at the right of the drop-down menu item.